loyada/typedpy/docs/structures.rst

 ================================

 Combining a structure with regular classes is straightforward.
-The only thing to remember, is that if you override the constructore, it must call the super() constructor.
+The only thing to remember, is that if you override the constructor, it must call the super() constructor.
 Example:

 .. code-block:: python